rubenmesserschmidt/Section-Box_docs/docs/source/update.rst

 ###########

 .. warning::
-    Don't uninstall the old version of Section Box before installing the new one.
+    Important for updating to Section Box 2.2.0: If you are using Blender 4.2 or higher, please remove the old addon before installing the new one.
-    Otherwise you can lose your preferences.

 #.
 Follow the :doc:`installation` instructions and choose the new addon .zip file.
 #.
 Restart Blender.